 Riga offers a variety of hostels and hotels, so you will be sure to find one for you liking.
 It is also possible to stay in one of the Rīga Stradiņs Univerity’s Student Hostels for the duration of the conference.
 For information about accommodation, please visit the sub-section Accommodation.

 Riga has a highly developed public transport system, which include trams, trolleybuses and buses.
 It is also possible to order a taxi, wherever you need to go.
-For information about travelling in Riga, please visit the sub-section About Riga.
+For information about travelling in Riga, please visit the sub-section Logistics&Transport.